35 Cheap Travel Tips for Traveling on a Budget

 2. Rent an AirBnB.

+This is one of my favorite cheap travel tips.
 Depending upon how many people you have and your length of stay, you can easily rent an entire house through AirBnB for much cheaper than several hotel rooms.
 With more people to split the cost, it turns out a ton cheaper and you often have more options than you would at a hotel.

 Even better, you have a kitchen so you can cook (or at least use the fridge to stash your booze).
 With some easy meals and drinking at the rental, you’ll save a ton of cash.
 All of this makes AirBnBs are the perfect for cheap family vacations!